arunprakashpj/Automate-the-deployment-into-kubernetes-enabling-argoCD/kubernetes/README.md

 ## Kubernetes Declarative Manifests

-Place the Kubernetes declarative manifests in this directory.
+You can find all the files releated to Kubernetes declarative manifests in this directory.